 The SFCJPA and Water District are working to minimize construction impacts as much as practical and in accordance with permit requirements and city ordinances.
 We appreciate your understanding and cooperation as we construct this important flood protection project.

-Construction work hours are Monday through Friday, from 7 a.m. to 5 p.m. and occasional Saturday work only if needed.
+Construction work hours are Monday through Friday, from 7 a.m. to 6 p.m. and occasional Saturday work during the hours of 8 a.m. to 6 p.m., only if needed.

 Majority of construction work will be conducted in and along the creek, within the project’s right of way.